tenzir/events/README.md

 At the [Zeek Workshop Europe](https://indico.cern.ch/event/762505/) at CERN, we showed how to bring together [MISP](http://www.misp-project.org) and [Zeek](https://www.zeek.org).
-This presentation was a joint talk with Liviu Vâlsan (@liviuvalsan) who explained how to use this prototype operationally at the CERN SOC.
+This presentation was a joint talk with Liviu Vâlsan who explained how to use this prototype operationally at the CERN SOC.
 Our *robo investigator* expands on our approach that we presented two months earlier (see below).
 In addition to correlating historical sightings, *robo* now also interfaces with Zeek to propagate changes to intel in real time and report "noisy" intel items.

 ## DFN Conference on Security in Networked Systems - Feb 2019